dtomlinson91/panaetius/README.rst

 Python
 -------

-Install into a virtual environment.
+..
+Attention:: You should install in a python virtual environment

 From pypi using pip
 ~~~~~~~~~~~~~~~~~~~~